hashicorp/vagrant/website/source/docs/plugins/development-basics.html.md

 allows you to add multiple plugins to Vagrant for development, if your plugin works with another plugin.

-With this structure in place, your workflow should be like any other Ruby project, with one exception.
-Because Vagrant uses the internal APIs of Bundler, see [Installing Vagrant from Source](https://github.com/mitchellh/vagrant/wiki/Installing-Vagrant-from-Source) for tips on using the correct version of Bundler to install dependencies.

 When you want to manually test your plugin, use `bundle exec vagrant` in order to run Vagrant with your plugin loaded (as we specified in the Gemfile).